Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 that used aider with both GPT-4o & Opus.

-As noted below, a single attempt using Aider with GPT-4o tied the current top entry on the leader.
+As noted below, a single attempt using Aider with GPT-4o tied the current top entry on the leaderboard.

 ## Aider with GPT-4o & Opus